Ankylosing Spondylitis Treatment

 Disease-modifying Antirheumatic Drugs (DMARDs)

 DMARDs can alter the course of AS.
 Some patients who don’t respond well to NSAIDs may be given a traditional DMARD such as sulfasalazine to reduce pain and swelling of the small joints of the hands or feet.
 Biologics, short for biologic response modifiers, are a subset of DMARDs.
 Biologics are the preferred treatment for patients with high disease activity that doesn’t respond well to NSAIDs.
 They work to control disease at the cellular level.
 There are several different forms of biologics; the one that works best with AS is called a tumor necrosis factor (TNF) inhibitor or, sometimes, an anti-TNF agent.
 Tumor necrosis factor is a substance found in cells that causes inflammation.
-Four biologic agents are currently approved to treat AS: infliximab, etanercept, adalimumab and golimumab.
+Six biologic agents are currently approved to treat AS: infliximab, etanercept, adalimumab, certolizumab, secukinumab and golimumab.

 Corticosteroid injections into the joint or surrounding tendons can provide relief as well.
 However, these treatments work best for patients with arthritis away from the spine; they don’t reduce pain and stiffness in the spine.